nus-cs2103-AY2223S1/tp/docs/_ug/commands/ItemCommands.md

 Command: `del ITEM_INDEX`

-> Deletes the item at the specified index
+> Deletes the item at the specified index.

 **Example Input:**